nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all persons : `listc`

-Shows a list of all contacts in OutBook.
+Shows an unfiltered list of all contacts in OutBook.
 Contacts are sorted by `LAST_CONTACTED_TIME` by default.

 Format: `listc`